 Art competitions have taken many shapes and forms over the centuries.
-As we prepare for the 32nd Chelsea International Fine Art Competition (CIFAC), we’re taking a look back at four notable art competitions from art history.
+As we prepared for the 32nd Chelsea International Fine Art Competition (CIFAC), we’re took a look back at four notable art competitions from art history.
 After all, you have to search yesterday to understand today.

 The Florence Baptistery: The Gateway to Fame

 Built sometime between 1059 and 1150, the Florence Baptistery was already ingrained into the social identity of Florence by the time the wool merchants’ guild, the Arte del Calimala, was given the responsibility to maintain and embellish it.
 This project began in the twelfth century, so when, over two hundred years later, the Calimala opened a competition for a new set of doors, it was an incredibly lucrative commission for the potential winners.

 The competition called for competitors to submit panels representing the story of Abraham’s sacrifice of Isaac.
 The competitors were limited in many ways: they were each allotted only a certain amount of bronze, how many figures could be included, and that the panel must be contained within a quatrefoil (the Gothic pointed shape).
 The jurors outnumbered the competitors 34 to 7, and in the end, all of the artists except for Lorenzo Ghiberti and Filippo Brunelleschi were eliminated.
 Some accounts say that the actual competition resulted in a tie and joint commission, but that Brunelleschi refused to work with Ghiberti, leaving instead to study architecture in Rome.
 Other accounts (including Ghiberti’s autobiography) say that Ghiberti won flat-out.